 Varieties: Two varieties are recognized: var pinnatifidum where the leaves are pinnately lobed and var. terebinthinaceum where the leaves are not lobed.
 The latter is the variety shown here.

-Names: The genus name, Silphium, is from the Greek word silphion, which was a plant of North Africa said to have resinous juice that was medicinally sought after.
-This plant appeared on ancient Greek coins of the city of Cyrene.
+Names: The genus name, Silphium, is from the Greek word silphion, which was a plant of North Africa, unidentified today, that was used as a seasoning, perfume, aphrodisiac, and medicine, and contraceptive.
+The sap was odiferous and delicious.
+It only grew in the Cyrenaica, and was thought to be extinct already by the time of Nero.
+Images of the the plant appeared on ancient Greek coins of the city of Cyrene.
 Silphium is used today for a group of plants with resinous juice.
 The species name, terebinthinaceum, means "like turpentine" which may refer to the odor of the resinous juice.
-The author name for the plant classification - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.
+The name terebinthinaceum is derived from the terebinth tree of the Mediterranean region that is a source of turpentine.
+The author name for the plant classification, published in 1770 - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.

 Comparisons: For more detail on this plant and the other three Silphiums in Eloise Butler, see our article "The Four Silphiums".

 Above: The floral array is a large open spreading branched panicle.
 The yellow flower heads are 2 - 3 1/2 inches wide and on long stalks.
 The phyllaries (3rd photo) are wide, erect, smooth, with rounded tips.